Written by: MediHealth PRO Editorial Team

-Finding your baby not responding to name at 12 months can be a deeply concerning experience for any parent.
+Finding your baby not responding to name at 12 months can worry many parents.
 You might be standing just behind them, calling their name for the third time.

 No turning.